garykac/plotto/README.md

 > Ashleywilde, Inc; Malibu, California
 > 978-0962747601 (paperback, 1995)

-which is clearly a bowdlerized version of the Cook's work, but makes only a passing reference to Plotto ("The authors wish to acknowledge William Wallace Cook's Plotto" in small type on the copyright page).
+which is a blatantly bowdlerized version of the Cook's work, that makes only a passing reference to Plotto ("The authors wish to acknowledge William Wallace Cook's Plotto" in small type on the copyright page).

 ## Articles about Plotto: